Coping with Memory Loss

 Can Memory Loss Be Prevented?

-- Lower cholesterol and high blood pressure.
-A number of studies in recent years have suggested that vascular diseases—heart disease and stroke—may contribute to the development of AD, the severity of AD, or the development of multi-infarct dementia (also called vascular dementia).
+- Lower your cholesterol and blood pressure.
+Several studies in recent years have suggested that vascular diseases (heart disease and stroke) that result from elevated cholesterol and blood pressure may contribute to the development of Alzheimer’s disease, its severity, or the development of multi-infarct dementia (also called vascular dementia).

 - Get regular exercise.
 Physical activity may help maintain blood flow to the brain and reduce risk factors associated with dementia.